MY FINAL WORD

 Can you say

-is this a really old macaroni or is this a new form of wildlife?
+is this a really old macaroni or is this a new form of wildlife?’

 in Bulgarian?

-So that’s it.
-The patented Kasamba Don’t YOU be Passed Over this Passover Program won’t let you get washed down the drain with the filthy water this year!
+Kasamba Don’t YOU be Passed Over this Passover Program won’t let you get washed down the drain with the filthy water this year!
 No this year, you would have worked out both body and mind to arrive at the Pesach juncture prepared to travel with the rest of Kllal Yisroel, just in better, more comfortable shoes.

-After the five step Kasamba Don’t YOU be Passed Over this Passover Program, not only will your house be spotless but your hands will be as soft as Paroah’s belly, you will be as fit as an Eved shlepping rocks, your face will be as smooth as a Baitzah and you will speak as many languages as the Anshei Kneses Hagedola.
+Kasamba Don’t YOU be Passed Over this Passover Program, not only will your house be spotless but your hands will be as soft as Paroah’s belly, you will be as fit as an Eved shlepping rocks, your face will be as smooth as a Baitzah and you will speak as many languages as the Anshei Kneses Hagedola.

 Now if you’ll excuse me, I have to blow torch clean my kid’s braces.